Ares-Developers/Ares-docs/new/typeconversion.rst

 + changing :tag:`Strength` will keep the units health the same
 + changing :tag:`Armor`
-+ Ammo is deduced if new type has less :tag:`Ammo`
++ Ammo is reduced if new type has less :tag:`Ammo`
 + :tag:`Cloakable` is applied again
 + Spotlight is removed or created
 + AttachEffect on the type is removed or created
 + :tag:`ROT` and :tag:`TurretROT` are reset
++ All prerequisites are rechecked once a unit converts

+.. note:: Converted units no longer count as original units for :tag:`BuildLimit` checks.
+As with all other prerequisite checks, units will not be disallowed to convert, even if it violates :tag:`BuildLimit` rules.

 .. versionadded:: 2.0